 Grant F. Marani, AIA, FRAIA

 Grant Marani, Partner, joined Robert A.M.
 Stern Architects in 1984 and has been a Partner with the firm since 2000.
-His responsibilities have included the design and management of a broad range of projects: federal courthouses, institutional buildings, mixed use and residential developments, resort hotels, golf clubhouses, a concert hall, a university recreational facility, and private residences in New York, Connecticut, Massachusetts, Michigan, California, New Jersey, Ohio, Maine, Rhode Island, West Virginia, Virginia, Hawaii, Canada, the Czech Republic, the Netherlands, Kazakhstan, Japan, Hong Kong, Singapore, and Australia.
-Currently, Mr. Marani is the Project Partner for the new Immanuel Chapel at Virginia Theological Seminary and the master plan and design of a number of residential communities in China.
+His responsibilities have included the design and management of a broad range of projects: federal courthouses, institutional buildings, mixed-use and residential developments, resort hotels, golf clubhouses, a concert hall, a university recreational facility, and private residences in New York, Connecticut, Massachusetts, Michigan, California, New Jersey, Ohio, Maine, Rhode Island, West Virginia, Virginia, Hawaii, Canada, France, the Czech Republic, the Netherlands, Kazakhstan, Japan, Singapore, and Australia.

 Mr. Marani, a graduate of the University of Melbourne (B.Arch., 1979) and Cornell University (M.Arch., 1984), is a member of the American Institute of Architects, the Architectural League of New York, the Skyscraper Museum, and the Storefront for Art and Architecture.
 He has lectured on courthouse design for the Academy of Architecture for Justice.